-Accessibility Services does not evaluate students.
-We have a referral list of offices that test for learning disabilities, ADHD, and ADD.
+Accessibility Services does not evaluate students to determine is a student has a disability.
+We have a referral list of offices that test for disabilities such as Learning Disabilities and ADHD.
 This can be a costly and timely process.

-During an intake, we look at disability information.
-We see disability information for the student before we approve accommodations.
+During an intake, we look at disability information as well as collect the student's testimony of disability impact.
+We review disability information for the student before we approve accommodations.
 This information can be an IEP (Individualized Education Plan) or a 504 Plan.
-These plans come from their secondary school.
-If a student does not have an IEP or 504 Plan, we ask them to bring information from a licensed professional that is unrelated to the student.
+These plans come from the K-12 school environment.
+If a student does not have an IEP or 504 Plan, the student might provide information from a medical provider or another licensed professional.